Arphros/ArphrosFramework/CONTRIBUTING.md

 ## Licensing Agreement

-IN REVISION
+This project is licensed under the [MIT License](https://opensource.org/license/mit).

-This is a **source-available** project — not open-source (yet).
+By contributing to Arphros, you agree that your contributions will be licensed under the same MIT License.

-We deeply appreciate your help on Arphros' Framework!
+We deeply appreciate your time, effort, and support in improving the Arphros Framework!